British Jews: Economics

 The 2001 UK Census showed that 30.5% of economically active Jews were self-employed, compared to a figure of 14.2% for the general population.
 Jews aged 16–24 were less likely to be economically active than their counterparts in the general population; 89.2% of these were students.
 In a 2010 study, average income per working adult was £15.44 an hour.
 Median income and wealth were significantly higher than other religious groups.
-In a 2015 study, poverty has risen the fastest per generation than other religious groups.